mgiglia92/eid103/2025/4-MechAdv.md

 ## Homework

-Minor mathematicl and kinematic analysis of some simple machines.

-Give examples of some machines (not necessarily simple) that conceptually work but are missing features to make them realizable.
-Have students define the features needed to make this machine/mechanism work in the real world.
-Choose one of them and come up with a CAD design of these necessary features.

-You have been given the task to design a simple machine that will make a
+You have been given the task to design two compound machines.
+A compound machine is a system that uses at least 2 simple machines.
+Sketch two DIFFERENT compound machines.
+Determine the input and outputs of this machine and define the mechanical advantage.
+Make sure your sketch is well labelled with important angles, lengths, and forces shown!
+Provide a brief reasoning for your mechanical advantage expression as well as a use-case for your newly designed machine.